vizhub-core/vizhub-feedback/.github/ISSUE_TEMPLATE/upvotableStory.md

 ---
-name: Upvotable
+name: Upvotable Story
-about: Adds text to let viewers know how to upvote the issue.
+about: A template issue for upvotable user stories.
+Please use this for feature requests.

 ---
 <!--- Please phrase the issue as a user story. --->